Native American Funding

 - Certificate of Indian Blood (CIB) or tribal enrollment ID card

-- UA admission letter and/or enrollment verification (proof of enrollment - see Question 5 below)
+- University of Arizona admission letter and/or enrollment verification (proof of enrollment - see Question 5 below)

 - High school and/or higher education transcripts